 GETTING READY – GROOM

-After saying hello to the boys I like to arrive early so that we can have a chat before I start shooting.
-For this part of the day I like to capture the details first (shoes, boutonnière, watch, cufflinks, bow-tie etc) and ideally you’d have these ready for me in the one spot for when I get there (no need to set anything up, I will do all of that).
-I then spend the rest of the time shooting the boys getting ready together (putting on shirts, cufflinks etc).
+After saying hello to the boys I like to start shooting the details first (shoes, boutonnière, watch, cufflinks, bow-tie etc) and ideally you’d have these ready for me in the one spot for when I get there (no need to set anything up, I will do all of that).
+I then spend the rest of the time shooting the boys getting ready together (putting on shirts, cufflinks, having a drink etc).
 I usually finish by getting some relaxed portraits of the groom and all the boys together (ideally outdoors).

 GETTING READY – BRIDE